gilbox/css-bliss/README.md

 The [next section](#extend) discusses why we should avoid using `@extend`.
 However if we do use `@extend` despite our trepedations, we will try to restrict its use to placeholders.
 And as we should with any `@extend`ed class, **keep `%placeholders` flat**, [here's why](http://oliverjash.me/2012/09/07/methods-for-modifying-objects-in-oocss.html).

     %placeholder {
-      // avoid nesting .anyClassRules at all cost...
+      // avoid nesting .anyClassRules at any cost...
       .dontDoThis { ... }
     }